 Symptoms of MS stem from damaged myelin (the coating that protects nerves) that impacts proper nerve function and health.
-Neuropathic pain can be more enigmatic.
-The abnormal sensations you might feel, such as tingling, numbness, skin crawling, itching, burning or prickling sensations, are a form of neuropathic pain called paresthesias.
-These abnormal sensations may be acute or chronic, severe or mild, painful or just plain weird.
+Neuropathic pain can be caused by disrupted nerve signals.
+Symptoms of neuropathic pain may include abnormal sensations — tingling, numbness, skin crawling, itching, burning, or prickly sensations — which are called paresthesias.
+These can be acute or chronic, severe or mild, painful or just plain weird.

-Common pharmacological management of neuropathic pain in MS includes anti-seizure drugs, corticosteroids and topical agent, anti-spasticity drugs, or benzodiazepines.
+Common pharmacological management of neuropathic pain in MS includes anti-seizure drugs, corticosteroids, anti-spasticity drugs, or benzodiazepines.
 Antidepressant agents and opioids may help to modulate the experience of pain.
 Musculoskeletal pain may respond to physical therapy, stretching, spasticity medications, and conventional painkillers such as ibuprofen.

 Although I have never personally experienced the MS hug, here are some suggested treatments and strategies that may help you if you do:

-- Treatment for neuropathic pain
+Treatment for neuropathic pain to reduce paresthesias

-- Antidepressants, opioids, or non-opioid pain medication to modify the pain response
+Antidepressants, opioids, or non-opioid pain medication to modify the pain response

-- Non-steroidal anti-inflammatory medication to reduce inflammation
+Non-steroidal anti-inflammatory medication to reduce inflammation

-- Corticosteroids to treat a relapse and reduce inflammation
+Corticosteroids to treat a relapse and reduce inflammation

-- Analgesic creams containing capsaicin or menthol (a word of caution: Test the cream on a small area of skin first to make sure that it doesn’t worsen the sensation)
+Analgesic creams containing capsaicin or menthol (a word of caution: Test the cream on a small area of skin first to make sure that it doesn’t worsen the sensation.)

-- Herbal therapies, such as marijuana, may reduce spasticity (another word of caution: Marijuana possession is illegal in some states and side effects may affect cognition)
+Herbal therapies, such as marijuana, may reduce spasticity (another word of caution: Marijuana possession is illegal in some states and side effects may affect cognition.)

-- Stress-reduction techniques, such as deep breathing, progressive relaxation, meditation, or creative visualizations
+Stress-reduction techniques, such as deep breathing, progressive relaxation, meditation, or creative visualizations

-- Movement therapies, such as gentle stretching, massage, or yoga
+Movement therapies, such as gentle stretching, massage, or yoga

-- Applied heat to relax and soothe tight, sore muscles and potentially to reduce spasticity
+Applied heat to relax and soothe tight, sore muscles and potentially to reduce spasticity

-- Reduction of potential triggers for muscle spasms or cramps, such as dehydration, caffeine consumption, or vitamin/mineral deficiency
+Reduction of potential triggers for muscle spasms or cramps, such as dehydration, caffeine consumption, or vitamin/mineral deficiency

-- Loose clothing to reduce pressure on the torso
+Loose clothing to reduce pressure on the torso

 Applied pressure to the torso to modify the squeezing sensation